+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 Note 3: Code the appropriate grade from a resection done after neoadjuvant therapy.

 Note 4: Codes 1-3 take priority over H.